Fornaxian/pixeldrain_web/res/include/md/about.md

 transfer limit.
 If you want to limit how much of your transfer cap others can use then you can configure a limit on the [sharing settings page](/user/sharing).

+If the person who downloads the file also has a premium account then their own data cap will be used first.

+## How does hotlinking work?

+Hotlinking happens when someone downloads a file from pixeldrain without visiting the pixeldrain website.
+This can be through embedding media files on third party websites, or using download managers to download files directly.

+Pixeldrain has a "hotlink protection mode".
+This activates when we detect that a file is being hotlinked while neither the downloader nor the uploader of the file has a premium subscription.
+When this happens a CAPTCHA test will appear on the file's download page, and the file can only be downloaded once the CAPTCHA is solved.
+When enough people complete the test the hotlink protection will be removed and the file can be downloaded normally again.

+There are two reasons why we implemented hotlink protection:

+File hosting services are often used to spread malware and other nefarious data, hotlink protection makes it significantly harder for people to abuse the service in this way.
+This was the original motivation for implementing hotlink protection, it has been very effective at preventing digital attacks.

+Hotlinking also uses pixeldrain's bandwidth and processing power without letting the user know that they are using pixeldrain.
+People who don't know that they are using pixeldrain are less likely to purchase a premium plan.
+The download page is our primary source of new customers, we need to make sure it is seen.

 ## Will premium improve my download speed?